GSkouroupathis/gskouroupathis.github.io/_posts/2020-09-04-how-i-bypassed-cloudflares-sql-injection-filter.markdown

 free t-shirt and a place in [Cloudflare's HoF][cf-hof].

 #### Mitigation
+<p>Cloudlfare reviewed and fixed the vulnerability a few days after my report.</p>
 The safest way to mitigate SQL injections on your databases is prepared statements.
 These come in most database interaction libraries for most languages.
 You can find a full list of ways to mitigate SQL injections at